 EOS Finland Oy and Delva Oy work together to boost AM part production using the nickel-based superalloy IN939 in Finland.

 EOS recently introduced a new nickel-based alloy, EOS NickelAlloy IN939, for additive manufacturing.
-Thanks to its excellent oxidation resistance and outstanding mechanical properties at elevated temperatures, IN939 opens new possibilities to utilize additive manufacturing in demanding applications.
-Potential uses for the material can be found in stationary gas turbine industries and applications like guide vanes, heat shields, among others.
-Such applications were not accessible to AM users with the materials already available.
+Thanks to its excellent oxidation resistance and outstanding mechanical properties at elevated temperatures, IN939 opens up new possibilities for additive manufacturing in demanding applications.
+Potential applications for this material include stationary gas turbine industries and applications like guide vanes, heat shields, among others.
+Previously existing materials designed for additive manufacturing have not been suitable for such applications.

 Delva offers metal printing for demanding applications and is delighted about EOS’ newest material.
 Delva has worked with EOS in the areas of engineering, heat treatment, machining, and welding during the development of IN939.
-With this first-hand experience, Delva is ready to produce parts in its facilities in Hämeenlinna.
+With this first-hand experience, Delva is ready to produce parts at the printing facilities in Hämeenlinna.

-The CEO of Delva Oy, Jarmo Kastell, says that the target is to ensure high-quality components with outstanding properties and to ease experimentations and utilization of this material in the industry having the potential to benefit significantly from this new material.
-“Machine and equipment manufacturing industry have a lot to gain with this material in the global competition.
-We are more than happy to be part of this development,” says Jarmo Kastell.
+Jarmo Kastell, CEO at Delva Oy, says that the target is to ensure high-quality components with outstanding properties and ease experimentation and utilisation of this material in the industry, potentially benefiting significantly from this new material.
+“Machine and equipment manufacturing industry has a lot to gain with this material in the global competition.
+And we are more than happy to be part of this development,” says Jarmo Kastell.